-Diabetes and uncontrolled glycaemia were reported as significant predictors of severity and deaths in patients infected with different viruses, including the 2009 pandemic influenza A (H1N1), SARS-CoV and MERS-CoV.
-In the current SARS-CoV-2 pandemic, some studies did not find a clear association between diabetes and severe disease.
+Diabetes and uncontrolled glycaemia were reported as significant predictors of severity and deaths in patients infected with different the viruses, including 2009 pandemic influenza A (H1N1), SARS-CoV and MERS-CoV.
+In the current SARS-CoV-2 pandemic, some studies did not find a clear association diabetes and between severe disease.
 However, other reports from China and Italy showed that older patients with chronic diseases, including diabetes, were at higher risk for severe COVID-19 and mortality.

-Scarce data exist regarding glucose metabolism and development of acute complications of diabetes (e.g., ketoacidosis) in patients with COVID-19.
-Infection of SARS-CoV-2 in those with diabetes possibly triggers higher stress conditions. with greater release of hyperglycemic hormones, e.g., glucocorticoids and catecholamines, leading to increased blood glucose levels and abnormal glucose variability.
-On the other hand, a retrospective study from Wuhan reported that around 10% of the patients with T2DM and COVID-19 suffered at least episode of hypoglycemia one

-(<3.9 mmol/L).
-Hypoglycemia has been mobilize pro-inflammatory shown to monocytes and increase platelet reactivity, contributing to a higher cardiovascular mortality in patients with diabetes.
-Yet it remains largely unknown how exactly the inflammatory and immune response occurs in these patients, as well as whether hyperor hypoglycemia may alter the SARS-CoV-2 virulence, or the virus itself interferes with insulin secretion or glycemic control.
-Furthermore, the impact of usual diabetes drug treatment on COVID-19 outcomes, as well as therapeutic approaches for COVID-19 glucose regulation on remains unspecified.
+Scarce regarding glucose data exist metabolism and development of acute complications of diabetes (e.g., ketoacidosis) in patients with COVID-19.
+Infection of SARS-CoV-2 in those with diabetes possibly triggers higher stress conditions, with greater release of hyperglycemic hormones, e.g., glucocorticoids and catecholamines, leading to increased blood glucose levels and abnormal glucose variability.
+On the other hand, a retrospective study from Wuhan reported that around 10% of the patients with T2DM and COVID-19 suffered at least one episode of hypoglycemia (<3.9 mmol/L).
+Hypoglycemia has been shown to mobilize pro-inflammatory monocytes and increase platelet reactivity, a higher cardiovascular contributing to mortality in patients with diabetes.
+Yet it remains largely unknown how exactly the inflammatory and immune response occurs in these patients, as well as whether hyper- or hypoglycemia may alter the SARS-CoV-2 virulence, or the virus itself interferes with secretion or glycemic Furthermore, the impact of usual diabetes drug treatment on COVID-19 outcomes, as well as therapeutic approaches for COVID-19 on glucose regulation remains unspecified.